riyaarya/commonInfo/JavaTest.md

 # 27.what is object
 object is the instance of a class.
 For example if we define object of the class BMW class like bmw_1 it is an instance of class which has its state and property.

+# 28:What is throw?

+# 29:what is throws?

+# 30: What is difference between throw and throws?

+# 31: Can you show one example of multilevel inhritence?

+# 32: Does Java supports Multiple inheritance and if yes then how?

+# 33: What is hashset, can you show one example?

+# 34: What are access modifiers in java? what is meaning of public?

+# 35: Create  a program to find biggest in all three numbers.

+# 36: Create a prpgram to revrese a given number.

+# 37: Create a program to find if the number is palindrome or not?

+# 38: Create a program to find if given string is palindrom or not, if the string is palindrome print the string in upper case.

+# 39: Create a program to compute sum of given n natural numbers.

+# 40: Create a program to find if the given number is prime or not.

+# 41: Create a program to find if the given number is armstrong number or not.

+# 42: Create a program to find first n fibancci series no.

+# 43: Create a program to count "s" in the string " My name is Riya Arya.
+I am a software Test Engineer".

+# 44: Create a program which finds if the given substring is there in the strinf or not for example
+" My name if Riya Arya.
+I am a Software Test Engineer" in this string find Test if its true print the substring.

+# 45: Create a program which prints all the values from the list which has Modi
+{" Narendra modi is prime Minister of India", "PM of India is unmarried", "Narendra modi is good Speaker", "PM of India is good friend of obama", "Modi govt top ministers"}